-Nowadays, most of the people are taking photos to upload into social media sites like Instagram and Facebook.
+Nowadays, most people are taking photos to upload to social media sites like Instagram and Facebook.
 Instagram is a dedicated platform for photographers when compared to Facebook.
 So, the image quality matters here.
 More than 80% of the people use Lightroom to edit and upload an image to Instagram.
-But, only the right Lightroom export settings for Instagram will give you the best image quality in this platform.
+But, only the best Lightroom export settings for Instagram will give you the best image quality on this platform.

 There are millions of images getting uploaded to Instagram daily.
 People will be swiping their fingers on their smartphones to browse these images.
 So, there is a chance that they may miss your image even if it is beautiful and has the right Instagram hashtags.

 You need to be the best in all aspects of the image.
 It is when the export settings come into the picture.
 So, I will share the best Lightroom export settings for Instagram.

 📖 READ 👉🏻 : Best Lightroom Export Settings For Print- Guide